 10. Relax in the Villa Borghese park

-This heart-shaped spot is ideal for those looking for a laid-back, sunny afternoon, where you can visit the manicured gardens, enjoy a quiet picnic and take a boat ride on the small lake.
-It also offers some fantastic panoramic views of the Piazza del Popolo and Rome’s domes.
+This heart-shaped spot is an ideal spot to spend a laid-back, sunny afternoon.
+You can visit the manicured gardens, enjoy a quiet picnic, and take a boat ride on the small lake.
+It also offers some fantastic panoramic views of the Piazza del Popolo and Rome’s many domes.

-A perfect city break in Rome with your sweetheart requires some extra planning.
-Check out sightseeing tours and tickets with GetYourGuide where you can reserve your activities in advance and get CashPoints on all bookings.
+A perfect city break in Rome with your sweetheart requires some planning.
+Check out sightseeing tours and tickets with GetYourGuide where you can reserve your activities in advance and earn CashPoints on all bookings.